Researcher and assistants reviewing videotape on a computer monitor.

 Student research

-The Manitoba Centre for Nursing and Health Research (MCNHR) offers a summer research internship for undergraduate and graduate students.
+The Manitoba Centre for Nursing and Health Research (MCNHR) offers a research internship for undergraduate and graduate students.
 It's an exciting opportunity to work one-on one with a faculty researcher and gain hands-on research experience.
-MCNHR also partners with the Faculty of Kinesiology and Recreation Management, Faculty of Education, and the Centre on Aging to run the summer research training institute.

 International research partnerships